repodiac/espeak-ng_german_loan_words/README.md

 ### Last Remark on Multiword Terms

-In case of multiword terms (i.e. terms/load words consisting of multiple words) there might be issues with importing into espeak-ng.
+In case of multiword terms (i.e. terms/loan words consisting of multiple words) there might be issues with importing into espeak-ng.
 Sometimes espeak-ng shows strange behaviour because words are completely wrong or only partly correct.
 If this occurs, please check if those results might occur from importing multiword terms -- some fail while compiling/importing but some don't (see issue_terms.tab).
 Unfortunately this only shows up when actually using the words in a text in some cases.
 I don't have an explanation or solution here -- the only thing you can do is breaking those up into single words manually or removing them completely from the import file `de_extra`.

-# Bugs/Issues
+## Bugs/Issues

-Please let me know about any bugs or issues you encounter via filing github issues.
+Please let me know by filing github issues about any bugs or issues you encounter.
 Thanks.